Past projects total over $41,000 invested in the community.

 Right: Olivia Raney Library as it appears today

-Gave $100 to Raleigh’s City Cemetery.
+Gave $100 to Raleigh’s City Cemetery, opened 1798.
 Conducted annual walking tours of Raleigh’s cemeteries beginning around 1965.
 These tours continued for many years.